j256/test-check-publisher-maven-plugin/README.md

 # Extensions

-Right now the plugin is pretty limited to Java/surefire results but it has been built to be more generic.
+Right now the plugin is pretty limited to Java/surefire results but the system has been built to be more generic.
 If you have a testing framework that you'd like it to support, please [add an issue](https://github.com/j256/test-check-publisher-maven-plugin/issues).
-All that is required is the loading and posting of a JSON entity to the server.
+All that is required is the reading in test results and posting something like the following JSON entity to the server.

 ```
 {